-Policy 14: Situating Electric Vehicle Charging Infrastructure

-The Council will only support or procure installation of charging infrastructure which:

-- Does not obstruct pavements, cycleways or highways, or present a safety risk to any road users, particularly vulnerable road users.
-Charging infrastructure should not be located on the pavement. - Does not require trailing cables across the pavement unless adaptive infrastructure is provided, and no trip hazard is created. - Does not disrupt traffic flow, including for cyclists, and do not impede pedestrian movements. - Does not introduce additional car parking where parking spaces are not currently provided or allowed. - Avoids the creation of additional unnecessary street clutter. - Complies with local and national planning policy. - Meets national accessibility standards and guidelines, particularly working towards compliance with BSI PAS 1889:2022 Electric Vehicles Accessible Charging.

-The planning of all installations will fully consider liabilities, planning consents, road safety implications, positioning, management and accessibility requirements in line with the latest technical standards and national best practice.
+Policy 14: Situating Electric Vehicle Charging Infrastructure The Council will on ly support or procure installation of charging infrastructure which: Does not obstruct pavements, cycleways or highways, or present a safety risk to any road users, particularly vulnerable road users.
+Charging infrastructure should not be located on the pavement.
+Does not require trailing cables across the pavement unless adaptive infrastructure is provided, and no trip hazard is created.
+Does not disrupt traffic flow, including for cyclists, and do not impede pedestrian movements.
+Does not int provided or roduce additional car parking where parking spaces are not currently allowed.
+Avoids the c creation of additional unnecessary street clutter.
+Complies with ith local and national planning policy.
+Meets national accessibility standards and guidelines, particularly working towards compliance with BSI PAS 1889:2022 Electric Vehicles Accessible installations will fully consider liabilities, planning consents, road positioning, management and accessibility requirements in line with the latest technical standards and national best practice.
 Wherever appropriate, we will use electric vehicle charging infrastructure installations as an opportunity to collocate multimodal facilities, such as cycle parking and bus stop infrastructure.